House & Garden: World Premiere Reviews

 The plays are comprehensible on their own, but you will obtain a far more detailed picture of the characters and their predicaments if you see both.

 As always in Ayckbourn, hilarity is combined with hurt.
 These are plays about love and marriage, and there are times when Ayckbourn makes Strindberg look like a jaunty optimist.
-No fewer than three marriages collapse in the course of
+No fewer than three marriages collapse in the course of House & Garden.

-House, which is staged in the McCarthy auditorium with its conventional proscenium stage, Teddy Platt, a boozy philanderer, is hoping to become an MP.
+In House, which is staged in the McCarthy auditorium with its conventional proscenium stage, Teddy Platt, a boozy philanderer, is hoping to become an MP.
 His wife, in a brilliantly developed running gag, invariably pretends that she can neither see nor hear him, because Teddy has been having an affair with Joanna, the wife of their close friend Giles Mace, the local doctor.

-Garden, staged in the round, and after Teddy breaks off their affair, she goes off her rocker, leading to an achingly funny scene in which she attempts various forms of suicide - including throwing herself in front of a lawn mower.
+We get to meet Joanna mostly in Garden, staged in the round, and after Teddy breaks off their affair, she goes off her rocker, leading to an achingly funny scene in which she attempts various forms of suicide - including throwing herself in front of a lawn mower.

 There is richness of characterisation and incident in these plays.
 Ayckbourn produces a lovely study of the agonies of adolescent love in the characters of Sally, daughter of Teddy, and Jake, son of Joanna, while the relationship between Jake, suffering the hell of unrequited passion, and his father Giles, bleakly waking up to the fact that the wife he loves so much has cuckolded him, is drawn with real tenderness.